-9...Student Practice Cards
+12. Student Practice Cards

-Some students will be required to have a Student Practice Card from the State Bar of Texas in order to appear in court or in state administrative proceedings.
+Some students will be required to have a Student Practice Card from the State Bar of Texas to appear in court or in state administrative proceedings.
 A Student Practice Card is a limited license to practice law under supervision of a qualified lawyer admitted to the Texas State Bar.
 Not all clinics will require bar cards.
-Generally, clinic students who will appear in court will need a Student Practice Card, and students must have 30 credit hours to receive a Student Practice Card.
+Generally, clinic students who will appear in court will need a Student Practice Card.
+JD students must have 30 credit hours and for the LLM students, they must have completed at least 12 hours if enrolled in a clinic to receive a Student Practice Card.
 Please speak with your clinic director if you have questions about the Student Practice Card.

-All Student Practice Card are processed thru the Associate Director's office.
-The Director works directly with your Clinic Director and the Associate Dean of Academic Affairs office to get this done the first week of the semester.
+All Student Practice Card are processed through the Director of Experiential Programs and Clinic Operations.
+She works directly with your Clinic Director and the Associate Dean of Academic Affairs office to get this done the first week of the semester.
 To avoid confusion any questions should be directed to the Director or your Clinic director.

-10. Administrative Agency Certification
+Administrative Agency Certification

-There are a number of state and federal administrative agencies that permit individuals who are not lawyers to advocate and represent clients.
+There are several state and federal administrative agencies that permit individuals who are not lawyers to advocate and represent clients.
 These agencies certify law students to practice before them under the supervision of an authorized lawyer or another designee.
 The Internal Revenue Service, the United States Patent and Trademark Office, and the U.S. Citizenship & Immigration Services, are just some examples of agencies that provide such certification.
 Your clinic director will determine whether such certification is appropriate and work with you to apply if necessary.

-11. Pre- or Co-requisites for Clinics.
+13. Pre- or Co-requisites for Clinics.

 In order to enroll in a clinic, you must have completed or be concurrently enrolled in Professional Responsibility.
 There are limited waivers of this requirement, but only if a student worked full-time in a law firm or other position requiring the handling of confidential information for one year or more before attending law school.
 Regarding summer clinics, Professional Responsibility is preferred but not required.
 In lieu of the Professional Responsibility requirement, the Summer Clinic will include an intensive training on ethics.

-In addition a student must be in good academic standing with no honor code violations.
-If a student applies for a clinic and is on academic probation at the time they apply they can be accepted however, they must be in good academic standing once the clinic starts.
+In addition, a student must be in good academic standing with no honor code violations.
+If a student applies for a clinic and is on academic probation at the time, they apply they can be accepted however, they must be in good academic standing once the clinic starts.

-12. Concentrations Related to Clinical Classes
+Concentrations Related to Clinical Classes